opencog/atomspace/opencog/query/README.md

    in the most efficient search.
 When there are no constant terms in any of the clauses, different techniques are used to pick a starting location.
-The algorithms for picking the starting points are provided in default callbacks, in `InitiateSearchCB`.
+The algorithms for picking the starting points are provided in default callbacks, in `InitiateSearchMixin`.
 These can be overloaded for custom searches.

 7. Search begins with the clause containing the thinnest term.
 Search is performed upwards (i.e. following the edges in the incoming set).